tfsec/tfsec.github.io/_docs/digitalocean/loadbalancing/enforce-https.md

 ---
-title: digitalocean-loadbalancing-enforce-https - The load balancer forwarding rule is using an insecure protocol as an entrypoint
+title: The load balancer forwarding rule is using an insecure protocol as an entrypoint
+shortcode: digitalocean-loadbalancing-enforce-https
+legacy: DIG004
 summary: The load balancer forwarding rule is using an insecure protocol as an entrypoint
 resources: [digitalocean_loadbalancer]
-permalink: /docs/digitalocean/digitalocean-loadbalancing-enforce-https/
+permalink: /docs/digitalocean/loadbalancing/enforce-https/
+redirect_from:
+  - /docs/digitalocean/DIG004/
 ---

 ### Explanation